Comparison Review: Winter Down Sleeping Bags - Which one will keep you warm and sound asleep even in the freezing cold of the winter mountains?

 - light

-The first thing that surprised me was the high insulation properties.
-The sleeping bag, which is packed with 800FP EX down, boasting high resilience, was not as good as ISUKA, but it felt warmer than Nanga, which has the same temperature mark.
-This subtle difference seems to be more about the quality of the down, but rather the overall feel of the various mechanisms that prevent the intrusion of cold air, such as the high density outer fabric "Balistic Air Light", the neck baffle around the neck, and the "double draft tube" that is attached to hold a zipper.
+The first thing that surprised me was the high level of insulation.
+Filled with 800FP EX down, which boasts high resilience, the sleeping bag felt a little warmer than the NANGA, which has the same temperature rating, although it wasn't as warm as the ISUKA.
+This subtle difference doesn't seem to be due to the quality of the down, but rather to the various mechanisms that prevent cold air from entering, such as the densely woven outer fabric "Ballistic Airlite," the neck baffle around the neck, and the "Double Draft Tube" attached to both sides of the zipper

-The included staff bag also uses the same spiral stretch system as the sleeping bag, which not only reduces stress when storing, but also changes shape to fit into the dead space inside the backpack, making packing very easy.
+The included stuff sack also uses the same spiral stretch system as the sleeping bag, which not only reduces stress when storing it, but also allows it to change shape to fit into dead space inside the backpack, making packing much easier

-Overall, it is lightweight, cost-effective, and has unparalleled comfort, such as stretching functions, but I have the impression that it is not as good as the other two in terms of sleeping comfort and the detailed parts construction.
+Overall, it is lightweight, has excellent cost performance, and offers unparalleled comfort with features such as stretchability, but I feel that it falls short of the other two in terms of comfort and the craftsmanship of the small parts

 NANGA UDD BAG 630DX